hgrov52/pacmanAI/README.md

 within the main directory, you can run these commands.
 ***Note that this code runs with python 2.7, not python 3.X***

+(Example command: `python pacman.py -p AlphaBetaAgent -l trappedClassic -a depth=3 -q -n 10`)

+#
 `python pacman.py` is the base command but pacman will not move without specifying a few options first:

-#

 <img src="https://img.shields.io/badge/required--red.svg" alt="Chat">